Tip

 Common ERP implementation mistakes

 • Poor communication.
 The project team must make sure it is communicating with all the key stakeholders.
-That includes employees, executives, third parties, the ERP vendor and the implementation partner if one is being used.
+That includes employees, executives, third parties, the ERP vendor and the implementation partner, if one is being used.

 • Underfunded project.
 Sometimes project leaders will cut the budget to help get approval for the project, or the project is only approved for a given budget.
 This can lead to dropping key requirements or taking shortcuts that have long-term implications for users.

 • Inadequate resources assigned to the project.
-For the project to be successful, it needs access to employees with the right skill sets, such as senior employees, subject matter experts, and potentially, external consultants who have experience with the ERP brand being implemented.
+For the project to be successful, it needs access to employees with the right skill sets, such as senior employees, subject matter experts and potentially, external consultants who have experience with the ERP brand being implemented.
 Placing junior employees in key roles or overcommitting senior resources can lead to major challenges over the long term.

 • Not planning for post go-live support.
 Despite everyone's best efforts, there will be issues post go-live.
 It is critical for key resources to not leave the project too quickly once the go-live date arrives.
-Additional configuration changes might be needed, or new or updated training or features added to make important processes work correctly.
+Additional configuration changes might be needed or new or updated training or features added to make important processes work correctly.

 • Implementing substandard features.
 Because an ERP system can address so many needs across the company, there might be a desire to implement everything.
-However, the functionality may be lacking in some areas, such as an HR module that doesn't do enough.
+However, the functionality may be lacking in some areas, such as an HR module that doesn't meet requirements.
 While there may be benefits to using the HR module that comes with the ERP, there are often justifications for using a different vendor whose product offers advanced capabilities.

 Measuring the success of ERP implementation